rachelemoore/rachelemoore.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-I am interested in how neurons develop and mature within the embyronic nervous system.
+I am interested in how neurons within the embyronic nervous system mature and develop.
 To investigate this I perform live high-resolution time-lapse microscopy at subcellular resolution, usually on zebrafish embryos.